 IN THIS ARTICLE

-Medications for Athlete's Foot
+Medications and Treatment for Athlete's Foot

 Over-the-counter antifungal creams are sufficient for treating most cases of athlete's foot.
 Apply them as directed to the toes and foot.
 Common brands include clotrimazole (Lotrimin) and tolnaftate (Tinactin).

 If the topical antifungal medications do not clear up the infection, your doctor may prescribe an oral antifungal medication.